dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 #### Keep-Alive
 [msg-keepalive]: #msg-keepalive

 A message of body length 0 (giving a total message size of 1 byte for the `len` varint) is a keep-alive.
-Depending on transport and application needs, peers may optionally send keep-alive messages to help detect and prevent connection loss.
 Peers must always handle keep-alive messages correctly (aka, ignore them), regardless of transport.

-TODO: what is a good default interval?
+Depending on transport and application needs, peers may *optionally* send keep-alive messages to help detect and prevent connection loss.
+Implementors are free to chose their own period or strategy for sending keep-alives.
+A reasonable default period is 300 seconds (5 minutes).

 #### Feed
 [msg-feed]: #msg-feed